gabrielle-mlt/quoleuda/README.md

 ## Description

-Quoleuda is a quiz app for learning the Korean alphabet, Hangul.
+Quoleuda is a quiz app for learning the Korean alphabet, hangeul.

 ## Coming features